 Offering modern American fare with a focus on all natural Certified Angus Beef and American Wagyu cuts of beef cooked over wood, Stripsteak at Mandalay Bay, is known to be a modern alternative to the traditional steakhouse.
 Other specialties include Slow-Poached Prime Ribs that are cooked in their own juices for eight hours; American Kobe Beef Short Ribs with Horseradish Celeriac Puree and Red Wine Jus; and Salt-Grilled Maine Lobster with Risotto and Sweet Corn Sauce.
 Stripsteak provides guests the “true cocktail experience” offering over 500 different selections of wine and over 100 selections of single malt scotches.
 With its classic menu, inviting bar scene and sophisticated atmosphere, this may end up being one of your favorite steakhouses.StripSteak

 7. Bavette’s Steakhouse & Bar

 An acclaimed Chicago classic has arrived in Las Vegas!
 Newly opened, Bavette’s Steakhouse & Bar delivers decadently reimagined steakhouse fare with a dash of French flair.
-With glowing chandeliers, red leather banquettes and sultry jazz playing in the background, this intimate steakhouse blends opulence and a 1920s speakeasy vibe.
+Newly opened, Bavette’s Steakhouse & Bar at Park MGM delivers decadently reimagined steakhouse fare with a dash of French flair.
 The eclectic menu uses generous and sumptuous sides and desserts to frame impeccable classics such as multi-story seafood towers and a bone-in dry aged ribeye that will renew even the most jaded palate’s faith in steak.Bavette’s Steakhouse & Bar